KSO

 Available YOLO models

-The training notebook supports several Ultralytics model families.
-See the notebook itself for full model tables.
+The training notebook supports several Ultralytics model families, including YOLO11.
+See the notebook itself for the authoritative model list and parameters.

 Practical guidance: